-In the Blackwater Valley we should be blessed with Swifts.
-Our valley is a long stretch of lakes, ponds and wild spaces from years of gravel extraction providing the insect populations the birds need for feeding.
+In the Blackwater Valley we should be blessed with swifts.
+Our Valley is a long stretch of lakes, ponds and wild spaces from years of gravel extraction providing the insect populations the birds need for feeding.
 At the same time we have our towns alongside to provide the nesting places.

-- help to put the swift boxes up
+- install the swift boxes and callers

 Use the icon on the left of the map title to see the key and more details.